flutter/website/src/deployment/android.md

 #### Under the `defaultConfig` block

 `applicationId`
-: Specify the final, unique [application ID][]
+: Specify the final, unique [application ID][].

 `minSdkVersion`
-: Specify the minimum API level on which the app is designed to run.
+: Specify the [minimum API level][] on which you designed the app to run.
   Defaults to `flutter.minSdkVersion`.

 `targetSdkVersion`
-: Specify the target API level on which the app is designed to run.
+: Specify the target API level on which on which you designed the app to run.
   Defaults to `flutter.targetSdkVersion`.

 `versionCode`
-: A positive integer used as an internal version number.
+: A positive integer used as an [internal version number][].
   This number is used only to determine whether one version is more recent than another, with higher numbers indicating more recent versions.
   This version isn't shown to users.

 `versionName`